geoserver/geoserver/doc/en/user/source/services/csw/tutorial.rst

-.. _community_csw_tutorial:
+.. _csw_tutorial:

 Catalog Services for the Web (CSW) tutorial
 ===========================================

 This tutorial will show how to use the CSW module.
-It assumes a fresh installation of GeoServer with the :ref:`CSW module installed <community_csw_installing>`.
+It assumes a fresh installation of GeoServer with the :ref:`CSW module installed <csw_installing>`.

 Configuration
 -------------